adegans/Goosle/readme.md

 ## Features
 - Works on **any** hosting package that does PHP7.4 or newer
 - Search results from DuckDuckGo, Google, Qwant, Brave, Wikipedia
 - Image search through Yahoo!
-Images, Qwant and Openverse
+Images, Qwant, Pixabay and Openverse
 - Recent news via Qwant news, Yahoo!
 News, Brave and Hackernews
 - Search for magnet links on popular Torrent sites
 - Algorithm for ranking search results for relevancy